T657 – Calculation of Capital Gains Deduction

 Note

-consider you to be a resident throughout 2024 if you were a resident of
+the capital gains deduction.
+For the purpose of this deduction, you are deemed to be a resident throughout 2024 if you were a resident of

-Canada for part of 2024 and throughout 2023 or 2025.
+Canada at any time in 2024 and throughout 2023 or 2025.

 -